NateEag/how-i-code/content/index.rst

 * It helps me understand the process of building software.

-* It helps me understand mistakes I have made and how to avoid them in future.
+* It helps me turn mistakes into lessons learned.

 * It helps me remember lessons I have learned.

-* It helps document the tools I use and how I use them.
+* It helps me document the tools I use and how I use them.

 * I must obey the inscrutable exhortations of my soul.